aws/aws-nitro-enclaves-acm/README.md

 This will spin up a container with p11-kit configured to access the remote module exposed by the enclave container via a Unix socket.
-`devtool runparent` starts a BASH shell, so the user can manually test / inspect the functionality of the ACM for Nitro Enclaves module; for instance, via running `openssl` manually, directed to use the PKCS#11 engine and a URI pointing to the pkcs#11 provider module token:
+`devtool simulate-parent` starts a BASH shell, so the user can manually test / inspect the functionality of the ACM for Nitro Enclaves module; for instance, via running `openssl` manually, directed to use the PKCS#11 engine and a URI pointing to the pkcs#11 provider module token: